Vincent Drucci: Aftermath

 He received a lavish funeral at Mount Carmel Cemetery in Hillside, Illinois, that was typical gangland fashion at the time.
 Drucci's silver casket cost $10,000 and more than $30,000 in flowers adorned the funeral rooms.
 Healy and the other policemen's version of the death was accepted by the authorities.
 Drucci's estate amounted to $500,000.

 Capone continued to back Thompson, and on the polling day of April 10, 1928, in the so-called Pineapple Primary, voting booths in the wards known to oppose Thompson were targeted by Capone's bomber, James Belcastro, causing the deaths of 15 people.
-Belcastro also was accused of the murder of an African American candidate in the election who had been chased by cars of gunmen through the streets on polling day before being shot dead; four police officers were accused along with Belcastro.
+Belcastro also was accused of the murder of a black candidate in the election who had been chased by cars of gunmen through the streets on polling day before being shot dead; four police officers were accused along with Belcastro.
 An indication of the attitude of local law enforcement to Capone's organization came in 1931 when Belcastro was shot in an attempt on his life; police suggested to skeptical journalists that Belcastro was an independent operator.
 The North Side gang was finished as a force in the underworld by the 1929 Saint Valentine's Day massacre.
-However, the massacre led to public disquiet about Thompson's alliance with Capone; a factor in Anton J. Cermak winning the mayoral election on April 6, 1931.
+However, the massacre led to public disquiet about Thompson's alliance with Capone, a factor in Anton J. Cermak winning the mayoral election on April 6, 1931.
 A remnant of the North Side persisted alongside the similarly weak Roger Touhy, but got eliminated during Capone's push back against the allies of Cermak.